WinRAR is a powerful archiving tool which comes packed with essential functionality.

 The program can open a lengthy list of archive file types, for instance: RAR, ZIP, 7-ZIP, ACE, ARJ, BZ2, CAB, GZip, ISO, JAR, LZH, TAR, UUE and Z. You can work in multiple ways, including a simple Wizard mode, a more capable graphical interface, even the command line.
 You're able to create self-extracting archives with ease, and if you ever encounter a damaged or corrupted archive then the program's recovery options may be able to reconstruct it.

-The latest version extends this with the addition of a new RAR 5.0 format.
+The latest release extends this with the addition of a new RAR 5.0 format.
 This increases the default and maximum compression dictionary sizes, is easier to recover if the archive is damaged, and now supports AES-256 encryption, amongst other tweaks.
 Of course, as the format is brand new it's not yet supported by other tools, but you can also create regular RAR files if you need to share them with others.

 Elsewhere, the maximum path in regular RAR and ZIP archives has been increased to 2048 characters.